 Nothing is planned, but the curator joked with all our students to go dig in their backyards and give them a call when they locate something big.
 They said there are dinosaurs all over this area of Colorado and that they are sure many many more will be left to find for years to come!

-They cannot determine gender just yet and in fact it is difficult to do so with dinosaurs, but the curator said if he had to guess based on size he would go with female.
+They cannot determine gender of the Thornton Triceratops just yet and in fact it is difficult to do so with dinosaurs, but the curator said if he had to guess based on size he would go with female.

 11. What did they eat?